 Formed in 2012 at the Royal Conservatoire of Scotland, Sirocco Winds are a dynamic and professional wind quintet.
 Based in Glasgow, they pride themselves on being a young, enthusiastic and vibrant group.
 Its members are current Masters students or graduates of the RCS and come from all over the UK and as far as Romania.
 Their individual achievements include performing with the BBC Scottish Symphony Orchestra and Royal Scottish National Orchestra, and performing concerti all over the UK.

-The concert will opened by a young, talented string and flute quartet from the Scottish Borders, playing a short programme including pieces by Vivaldi and Karl Jenkins.
+The concert will opened by the young and talented Earlston High String and Flute Quartet from the Scottish Borders, playing a short programme including pieces by Vivaldi, Pachelbel and Karl Jenkins.

 Saturday 19th September